outscale/osc-libcurl-examples/rust/README.md

-In this directory there is 3 examples written in C showing how to use libcurl with [outscale's API](https://docs.outscale.com/api).
+In this directory there is 3 examples written in Rust showing how to use libcurl with [outscale's API](https://docs.outscale.com/api).
+You can find a minimal implementation of libcurl using FII inside the /src/lib.rs file.

 > **Note** : These examples only work with libcurl 7.75 or above

 ## Example 1
-This example show how to make a call to the API and saving the result in a varaible in order to use it later.
+This example show how to make a simple call to the API.

 ## Example 2
-This example show how to make a call to the API with POST to create a Security Group.
+This example show how to make a call to the API and retreive the data inside a variable.

 ## Example 3
-This example show how to make a call to the API filtering the result with POST data.
+This example show how to make a call to the API with POST data.

 # Usage
 To run the examples use :